Knave of Hearts (film): Synopsis

 André Ripois, a Frenchman settled in London, is a serial philanderer and seducer of women.
 His wife, Catherine, tired of his infidelities, leaves for Edinburgh to prepare for a divorce.
 Meanwhile, André, between several opportunistic affairs, falls in love with Patricia, a friend of his wife, and uses numerous timeworn stratagems to seduce her.

 After tricking her into having dinner at his house, he tells her about his life and his schemes to gain the compassion and protection of one woman after another, deceiving them and growing tired of them as soon as he has seduced them.
-He tells her about Anne, his superior at work, who he starts a relationship with after she criticises his efforts in the office; Norah, who he pursued in the street and left when just before having to meet her mother after falsely asking her to marry him; Marcelle, a French prostitute in London who sheltered him when he was put out on the street for not paying his rent, and whom he abandoned, taking enough money from her to start a business as a French teacher.
+He tells her about Anne, his superior at work, who he starts a relationship with after she criticises his efforts in the office; Norah, whom he pursued in the street and left just before having to meet her mother after pasking her to marry him; Marcelle, a French prostitute in London who sheltered him when he was put out on the street for not paying his rent, and whom he abandoned, taking enough money from her to start a business as a French teacher.

-Unable to get his way with Patricia, who has been warned by Catherine and who understands that she is just another woman on his list, he goes so far as to fake a suicide by throwing himself out of a window, but he accidentally falls and is left paralysed for life.
+Unable to get his way with Patricia, who has been warned by Catherine and who understands that she is just another woman on his list, he decides kto fake his suicide by throwing himself out of a window, but is left paralysed for life.
 When Catherine hears that he has tried to commit suicide because of her, she gives up on divorce, although she does not know it was a deception to seduce Patricia: Ripois becomes, in spite of himself, his wife's "prisoner", condemned to a life of marital fidelity.